 during a meeting in Luxembourg 28-29.
 November 1981 UWE started its official life.
 At that time, fourteen European NFAs (countries) participated.
 The Seat was to be in Switzerland.
 In 1982 the first Executive was chosen, with Jans Gremmée as its president.

-Nowadays UWE is a network of Associations of University Women from sixteen European countries working in partnership with the Council of Europe and the European Women’s Lobby to address issues impacting the lives of academic women throughout the European community.
+Nowadays UWE is a network of Associations of University Women from European countries working in partnership with the Council of Europe and the European Women’s Lobby to address issues impacting the lives of academic women throughout the European community.
 Its aim is to work towards an achievement of the goals of the Council of Europe and also to cooperate with all other European governmental and non-governmental organizations dealing with European matters and in particular questions affecting the lives of academic women.

 Today, the University Women of Europe enjoys participatory status with the Council of Europe (www.coe.int).
 Participatory status is granted to INGOs which are particularly representative in the field(s) of their competence at European level, and which through their work are capable of supporting the achievement of closer unity as stated in Article 1 of the Statute of the Council of Europe, by contributing to its activities and by publicizing its work among European citizens.
-We participate in various projects as consultants; contribute to the work of intergovernmental committees on an institutionalized or ad-hoc basis, prepare memoranda for the Secretary General, make oral or written statements to the committees of the Parliamentary Assembly and the Congress of Local and Regional Authorities and address seminars and other meetings organised by the Council of Europe.
+We participate in various projects as consultants; contribute to the work of intergovernmental committees on an institutionalized or ad-hoc basis, prepare memoranda for the Secretary General, make oral or written statements to the committees of the Parliamentary Assembly and the Congress of Local and Regional Authorities and address seminars and other meetings organized by the Council of Europe.
 For more information on these committees and groups please refer to the part of this website related to the committees and transversal groups.